| |

 Penns

-New Jersey Turnpike.
-Located near Toll Gate #1, the complex
+the New Jersey Turnpike.
+Located near Toll Gate #1 just

 |